add2cal/docs/src/recipes/dynamic-text.md

 #### Email:

-When sending the email, we use the link to the landingpage `https://caldn.net/the-ProKey-of-our-event`, but we add the customVar information as query parameter.
+When sending the email, we use the link to the landing page `https://caldn.net/the-ProKey-of-our-event`, but we add the customVar information as query parameter.

 Mind that you need to encode this to work within a url!
 You can use a free online encoder like [urlencoder.io](https://www.urlencoder.io/).